bproai/pieverse-desktop/README.md

 ## 🏗️ Architecture

-PieVerse Desktop is built using the [Tauri](https://tauri.app/) framework, which combines Rust for the backend and React for the frontend.
+PieVerse Desktop is built using the [Tauri](https://tauri.app/) framework, combining a robust Rust backend with a dynamic React frontend.

 ### Frontend
-- React 19 with TypeScript
+- Built with React 19 and TypeScript.
-- Mantine UI components
+- Uses Mantine UI components and TailwindCSS for modern, responsive design.
+- Features an intuitive creative workspace and dynamic, AI-powered interface adjustments.
-- Monaco Editor for code editing
+- Monaco Editor for code editing.
-- TailwindCSS for styling
-- Recharts for data visualization
+- Recharts for data visualization.

 ### Backend
-- Rust with Tauri for cross-platform desktop runtime
+- Powered by Rust with Tauri for cross-platform performance.
-- SQLite for local data storage
-- Python integration via PyO3
-- MySQL and MongoDB connectors
+- Utilizes SQLite for local storage, with MySQL and MongoDB connectivity options.
-- Axum for the REST API server
+- Exposes a RESTful API built on Axum, ensuring secure and efficient data management.
+- Integrates Python for advanced data processing and trend analysis.

 ### AI Technology
-The avatar assistant leverages multiple AI models with different interaction patterns:
+The avatar assistant leverages multiple AI models to adapt to your needs:

 1. **Rule-based Engine**
    - Simple, predefined patterns for common queries